Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a new .hwpx file from a JSON content list, specifying the file type and content format.
-This differentiates it from sibling tools that modify existing HWP files.
+The description clearly states it creates a new .hwpx file from a JSON content list, specifying item types like text and table.
+This distinguishes it from sibling tools that manipulate existing files, such as append_hwp_paragraph or insert_hwp_table.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.